MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Open-URL-in-POS.md

+---
+# required metadata

+title: Open URL in POS
+description: This topic provides an overview of improvements that have been made to product and customer search functionality in Microsoft Dynamics 365 for Retail.
+author: AamirAllaq
+manager: AnnBe
+ms.date: 11/13/2018
+ms.topic: article
+ms.prod:
+ms.service: dynamics-365-retail
+ms.technology:

+# optional metadata

+# ms.search.form:
+# ROBOTS:
+audience: Application user
+# ms.devlang:
+ms.reviewer: sericks007
+ms.search.scope: Core, Operations, Retail
+# ms.tgt_pltfrm:
+ms.custom: 141393
+ms.assetid:
+ms.search.region: Global
+ms.search.industry: Retail
+ms.author: shajain
+ms.search.validFrom: 2017-06-30
+ms.dyn365.ops.version:

+---
 # Overview

-This article describes how you can configure a button in POS to open a URL.
+This topic describes how you can configure a button in POS to open a URL.
 This feature does not require a code customization, and the feature can be configured by a non-developer persona.
 This feature allows configuration of a button in POS, using button grid designer to open a URL.
 This feature is currently supported in the following configurations

 ## Open in new window